Cacharel Amor Pour Homme (2006) "Men's Rose" {Perfume Review} {Men's Cologne} {Smell-The-Roses-Till-Valentine's Day Challenge - Day 13}

 Amor-Homme-Cacharel.jpg

-Amor Pour Homme by Cacharel was composed by perfumer Sophie Labbé together with Pierre Wargnye in 2006.
-Thanks to 22 Perfumers in Creation by Clara Molloy, we learn that just like for her other fragrances, the perfumer used a code name to inspire her efforts and in this case it was "Men's rose", in English, that she repeated to herself from time to time to keep her eyes on the prize.
+Amor Pour Homme by Cacharel was composed in 2006 by perfumer Sophie Labbé together with Pierre Wargnye.
+Thanks to the book 22 Perfumers in Creation by Clara Molloy, we learn that just like for Labbé's other fragrances, the perfumer used a code name to inspire her efforts - and in this case it was "Men's rose" in English that she repeated to herself from time to time to keep her eyes on the prize.

-Labbé also further explains that when the idea came to her (date unspecified), it was difficult to impose this concept of a floral for men, which literally obsessed her, but that after Dior Pour Homme, which was released in 2005, this concept of a paradoxical fragrance for men based on a flower - a note commonly perceived as being feminine in Western perfumery culture - became much more established.
+Labbé also further explains that when the idea came to her (date unspecified), it was difficult to impose this concept of a floral for men, which literally obsessed her.
+But that after Dior Pour Homme released in 2005, this concept of a paradoxical fragrance for men based on a flower - a note commonly perceived as being feminine in Western perfumery culture - became much more established.
 We have to understand that this remark applies essentially to the mainstream market.

 Thus in 2005, there was an iris for men, in 2006 a rose for men, and in 2007, an orange blossom for men with Fleur du Mâle by Jean-Paul Gaultier.......